KU wins Big 12 Tournament Championship

 KANSAS CITY, Mo. — The Kansas Jayhawks were able to win their 12th Big 12 Tournament championship after defeating Texas Tech 74-65.

 With the win, the Jayhawks have locked themselves in to be a number one seed heading into the NCAA tournament.
-It will be the Jayhawks ninth time getting a one seed.
+It will be the Jayhawks ninth time getting a one seed under Bill Self.

 It was a collective effort for KU, as five Jayhawks were in double figures.